samuel-antwi/kaygia-web/progress.md

 - (2023-07-02) Added auth plugin to initialize auth state on app load
 - (2023-07-02) Updated dashboard layout to display user information and handle logout
 - (2023-07-01) Implemented password hashing for security
-- (2023-07-01) Created Prisma schema for users, projects, and contact messages
+- (2023-07-01) Created database schema for users, projects, and contact messages using Drizzle ORM
-- (2023-07-01) Connected Prisma to Supabase PostgreSQL database
+- (2023-07-01) Connected Drizzle ORM to Supabase PostgreSQL database
 - (2023-07-01) Implemented nuxt-auth-utils integration for authentication
 - (2023-07-01) Created API routes for login, register, logout, and password reset
 - (2023-07-01) Updated the useAuth composable to use nuxt-auth-utils